 Be prepared to explain why consulting rates tend to be high.
 Remember that your rate may seem high to clients because they don't realize you are running a business.
 Your rate has to cover operating expenses (internet, phone, bookkeeping), business insurance, and self-employment tax (the employer's half of Social Security and Medicare).
 Your rate also has to cover your non-billable time such as time spent doing contracts, invoicing, marketing, and business development, not to mention your vacation time.

-Remember, there are lots of ways to price your work, including a day rate, a fixed price for the whole project, a retainer, and blended rates (for example, a lower rate for working from home than the onsite rate).
+Remember, there are lots of ways to price your work, including a day rate, a fixed price for the whole project, a retainer, and even tiered rates (for example, a lower rate for working from home than the onsite rate).
 No matter how you price your services and expertise, going in with confidence is key.